 - Any external factors that could impact success

-- If your project is to be brought forward it must be formally disclosed to Children's National.
+If your project is to be brought forward it must be formally disclosed to Children's National.
 Internal disclosure must take place before external disclosure.
-OID will help you determine a disclosure strategy and when it makes most sense for you to publicly disclose your invention.
+OITC will help you determine a disclosure strategy and when it makes most sense for you to publicly disclose your invention.

 Intellectual Property Committee (IPC) review

-- If Children's National is interested in pursuing your invention, a law firm will be engaged to assist with preparing and filing the patent.
-OID will help manage the filing process and commit funding to pay for legal fees.
+If Children's National is interested in pursuing your invention, a law firm will be engaged to assist with preparing and filing the patent.
+OITC will help manage the filing process and commit funding to pay for legal fees.

-- A provisional patent should be filed or other intellectual property protection should be established such as a Trademark Registration.
+A provisional patent application may be filed or other intellectual property protection may be established such as a trademark or copyright registration.